mayongnaise/itunes-discover/README.md

 5. Offline Support

    - Even though the network is not available on the user device, result list will be retrieved from a cached repository.
-If they attempted to perform a new search query, an error message stating the network is not available will be displayed.
+If they attempted to perform a new search query, an error message stating that the network is not available will be displayed.

 ## UI & Design
 ### Generally use of Android Material Design